daniamcode/fenizia/README.md

 This Bootcamp took place at _Skylab Coders Academy_ (Barcelona) from the 6th of July to the 25th of September of 2020.

-My mid-Bootcamp Project was **Fenizia**, a book e-commerce website made in 3 days between Simón Fernández, Esther Morillo and myself, Dani Alcalà, with the following technologies and methodologies:
+My mid-Bootcamp's Project was **Fenizia**, a book e-commerce website made in 3 days between Simón Fernández, Esther Morillo and myself, Dani Alcalà, with the following technologies and methodologies:

 - JavaScript
 - React